rafaftahsin/cloudfront-flask-socketio/readme.md

 service nginx reload
 ```

 - How to configure cloudfront.
-When you configure cloudfront cache Behavior, 2 settngs are very important.
+When you configure **Cloudfront Cache Behavior**, 2 settngs are very important.

 1. Configure cache such a way that it forwards **`Host`** Header.
 To make sure it forwards *`Host`* Header, I used `Use legacy cache settings` under `Cache and origin request settings` and whitelisted *`Host`* Header.